Graveyard Carz: The 1971 Phantom 'Cuda

 Mark Worman wanted to document the restoration of a 1971 Plymouth 'Cuda, painted Hemi Orange, equipped with a 440 6 Barrel V8, a Heavy Duty 4-Speed manual transmission, and a 3.54 ratio Dana 60 rear axle.
 On July 5, 1980, the car was wrecked after the driver lost control in a 100 mph race with a pickup truck.
 After acquiring the car, Worman agreed with a collector to have the car restored.

 To prove to nay-sayers that the car could be restored, Mark had the son of local friend (Aaron Smith) film the restoration.
 After seeing how entertaining the team was, Worman and Smith decided to start shooting concept material for a television pilot, and Graveyard Carz was born.

 Over the course of the first five seasons, viewers have seen The Phantom 'Cuda undergo a slow transformation.
 In Season 1 it was dipped in a paint stripping tank, while its overall condition was assessed in Season 2.
 Season 3 saw the repair of a fender to determine if the sheet metal was too compromised to use in the restoration.
-At the end of Season 4, the 'Cuda was shipped off to American Metal Direct (AMD), an automobile and truck replacement parts retailer for installation.
+At the end of Season 4, the 'Cuda was shipped off to Auto Metal Direct (AMD), an automobile and truck replacement parts retailer for installation.
 The car returned in Season 5 with all brand new sheet metal.
 In Season 6 The Phantom 'Cuda is completed, restored to factory condition.